emma1119/emma1119/README.md

-- 👋 Hi, Thanks for stopping by my Gitbuh page.
+- 👋 Hi, Thanks for stopping by my Github page.
 - My name is Emma Liu.
 I’m interested in applying Machine Learning and advance analytics to solve real-life problems using data.
 I will update my repos to share interesting projects which I have done or useful learnings materials.
 - 🌱 I’m currently learning NL, A, ML using Pytho, Microsoft Azure Cloud, and Latte Art☕
 - 💞️ I’m looking to collaborate on projects and connect with people with similar inspritions and passionate about Data Science